Become an Art Box Mentor

 The creative process is collaborative and invites diverse and sometimes challenging viewpoints.
-As an ART BOX Mentor, your primary responsibility will be to help your team maintain direction throughout the entire installation experience from inception to critique.
+As an ART BOX Mentor, your primary responsibility will be to help your team maintain direction throughout the experience.
 Your role may shift from coach to mediator as you encourage students to validate each decision and intervene if your team has trouble reaching an agreement.
 Mentors should have the skills to assist others in a positive, constructive way.
 This includes excellent communication skills, especially the ability to be an active listener and provide feedback in an effective manner.
 Mentors can draw upon their own career development with their team, including aspirations, goals, experiences, and the particular knowledge, skills, and attitudes they have found necessary to succeed in the art world.
-Since ART BOX is restricted to 14 total hours, establishing a comfort level early on and maintaining that relationship throughout the lock-in is essential to the overall success of your team and their final art installation.

 More information about ART BOX available at https://www.wiregrassmuseum.org/out-of-the-art-box/.

 - November 2, 2020 – Out of the (Art) Box application window opens.